RynAgain/WTS-TM-Scripts/Amazon_Store_Jumper/README.md

 ## Notes

-- The `region_id` field is included in the data structure but may not be required for switching
+- The `region_id` field is optional - the script intelligently tries without it first, then with it if needed
 - Inactive stores are shown with reduced opacity but can still be selected
 - The script only works on amazon.com domains
 - Store map is stored locally in your browser - not synced across devices
+- CSRF tokens are automatically managed - no manual intervention needed
+- Console logging provides detailed debugging information for troubleshooting

 ## Support